sneha-senn9907/Library-Database-Management-System/README.md

 		from issued_status i inner join employees e on i.issued_emp_id=e.emp_id group by e.emp_name,e.branch_id order by COUNT(issued_id) desc

 # 15.Write a stored procedure that updates the status of a book in the library based on its issuance.
---The stored procedure should take the book_id as an input parameter.
+The stored procedure should take the book_id as an input parameter.
 The procedure should first check if the book is available (status = 'yes').
 If the book is available, it should be issued, and the status in the books table should be updated to 'no'.
 If the book is not available (status = 'no'), the procedure should return an error message indicating that the book is currently not available.

  	create procedure book_issued
 		@p_issued_id varchar(50),
 		@p_issued_member_id varchar(50),
 		@p_issued_book_name varchar(100),